Skip to main content

 Every Vellero website build ships with the review-request flow wired in:

-• A configured review-request email template ready to send from the project-complete trigger
+• A configured review-request email template ready to send

 • A QR code version of the review link for receipts or in-person handovers